Julien Gauthier

-Julien Gauthier (born October 15, 1997) is a Canadian professional ice hockey forward for the Bridgeport Islanders of the American Hockey League (AHL) while under contract to the New York Islanders of the National Hockey League (NHL).
-Gauthier was drafted 21st overall by the Carolina Hurricanes in the 2016 NHL Entry Draft.
-He has previously played for the Hurricanes, New York Rangers and the Ottawa Senators.
+Julien Gauthier (born October 15, 1997) is a Canadian professional ice hockey winger for Brynäs IF of the Swedish Hockey League (SHL).
+Gauthier was selected 21st overall by the National Hockey League (NHL)'s Carolina Hurricanes in the 2016 NHL entry draft.
+He has previously played in the NHL for the Hurricanes, New York Rangers, Ottawa Senators, and New York Islanders.

 Playing career

-Gauthier was drafted by Val-d'Or Foreurs in the first round (sixth overall) of the 2013 QMJHL Entry Draft, and played with Val-d'Or from the 2013–14 season to the 2016–17 season.